Fundamentals of the Curriculum:

 Do: Create a coherent body of photographic work.
 Use photography and design vocabulary (edit, sequence, layout, design, text, narrative, etc.) to articulate meaning.
 Explain editorial decisions with evidence.
 Create books with intention.

 Aperture On Sight at your site!
 Would you like to bring Aperture On Sight to your school or educational program?
 Aperture Foundation teaching artists, who helped to write, develop and test the Aperture On Sight curriculum, are available to provide direct educational services to your school, camp, museum or after-school/weekend program.
 Learn more here.

 If you have questions about Aperture On Sight or wish to speak with someone about the program, please email Aperture’s Educational Partnerships Coordinator, Alice Proujansky.

-Aperture’s youth program Aperture On Sight: Teaching Visual Literacy Through Photography is made possible, in part, with support from The Andy Warhol Foundation for the Visual Arts, The Bay and Paul Foundations, The Charina Endowment Fund, The Milton and Sally Avery Arts Foundation, The Pinkerton Foundation, The Reba Judith Sandler Foundation, The Tinker Foundation, and The William Talbott Hillman Foundation, and a gift from Agnes Gund.
+Aperture’s youth program Aperture On Sight: Teaching Visual Literacy through Photography is made possible, in part, with support from The Bay and Paul Foundations, The Charina Endowment Fund, The Milton and Sally Avery Arts Foundation, The Pinkerton Foundation, The Reba Judith Sandler Foundation, The Tinker Foundation, and The William Talbott Hillman Foundation, and a gift from Agnes Gund.
 Additional public support is provided by the National Endowment for the Arts, New York State Council on the Arts with support of Governor Andrew M. Cuomo and the New York State Legislature, New York City Department of Cultural Affairs in partnership with City Council, Manhattan Borough President’s Office, and Grand Street Settlement.
-Aperture would like to thank all of the artists whose work is a part of the curriculum.